I traveled to Costa Rica for my honeymoon in July 2018 and loved every minute of it!

 1. The Weather Is Perfect

 The weather wasn't like this at all when we went.
 The weather was absolutely perfect.
 It wasn't too hot, and it wasn't too cold.
-Half of the days were overcast, and the other half was sunny.
+Half of the days were overcast, and the other days were sunny.
 It rarely rained, and when it did, it was a brief drizzle.
 It made pool days very enjoyable.

 When the sun is out though, you have to be careful.
 You can feel the strength of the sun's rays on yourself.
 Apply that sunscreen!
 You can still get a sunburn even when it's overcast.